 that this function would never allow null pointer values.
 Albeit for allocators the intention had not been to require the support

-), the mental model was that every returned value of allocate
+and operator delete), the mental model was that every returned value of allocate shall be an

 This issue is not intending to enforce a specific meaning of singular iterator values, but the assertion is